Andallfor/asciiConverter/README.md

 # Hello this is my attempt at making a program that converts pics to ascii

 idk what im doing so excuse the shitty code (its not plagrism its inspiration)
+to run it, run it as a command, with the name of the image you want to use at the very end of the command

 # Info
 its uh pretty bad, since the dataset im using only has letters + numbers